Kharkiv Morozov Machine Building Design Bureau: Military products

 After the break-up of the Soviet Union, KMDB and the Malyshev factory became the main tank design and manufacture enterprise in Ukraine.
 However, they were highly dependent on manufacture of components in Russian facilities, especially the Uralvagonzavod factory in Nizhny Tagil.
 In 1996, Ukraine and Pakistan signed a $650 million contract for delivery of 320 T-80UD tanks.
 Deliveries were hampered by politically motivated problems with supply of Russian components.
 Ukraine was forced to develop new manufacturing capabilities and the contract was concluded in 1999.
 KMDB then began supplying Pakistan with the 6TD-2 diesel engine for installation on the Al-Khalid main battle tank, and has assisted with Pakistan's Al-Zarrar tank project.

 The T-84 entered service with the Military of Ukraine in 1999, and the more advanced Oplot version in 2001.
 The tank is actively marketed for export, and can incorporate Russian countermeasure systems and a French fire-control system.
-The T-84-120 and Yatagan has been developed employing an auto-loaded 120mm tank gun which fires NATO ammunition as well as ATGMs.
+The T-84-120 and Yatagan has been developed employing an auto-loaded 120mm tank gun which fires NATO ammunition as well as anti-tank guided missiles.
 Versions have seen trials in Greece, Turkey, and Malaysia.

-KMDB also produces military tractors, trainers and simulators, and upgrade packages for Soviet tanks and APCs.
+KMDB also produces military tractors, trainers and simulators, and upgrade packages for Soviet tanks and armoured personnel carriers.
 KMDB's BTR-4 armoured personnel carrier has been supplied to Iraq.